Is there a connection?

 - Avoid activities that can increase your bleeding risk.

-If you don’t experience relief with treatment or you have shortness of breath at rest, chest pain, or faintness, you should seek immediate medical attention.
+If you don’t experience relief with treatment or you have shortness of breath at rest, unconsciousness, or chest pain, you should seek immediate medical attention.